MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_swell.md

 # Entity Documentation - minecraft:behavior.swell

-`minecraft:behavior.swell` allows an entity to grow in size when approached, and scale down back to normal after a certain distance.
+`minecraft:behavior.swell` compels an entity to grow in size when approached and scale down back to normal after a certain distance.

 ## Parameters